rubendehaan/fabchallenge4/README.md

 ## Goals and aims
-Build a speculative tool around a future food-related scenario, which will strike up conversation and engagment on topics of ...
+1. Build a speculative tool around a future food-related scenarios
+2. Engage people in conversations on how we can use traditional knowledge systems to inform our future
+3.

 ## Ideation